Why selling a business in California is different

 The Collection of Sales Tax

-Even business owners from neighboring states like Oregon (with no sales tax) or Arizona (with lower sales taxes) may be surprised by not only the amount of taxes they need to charge and collect but the administrative process for doing so.
+Even business owners from neighboring states, such as Oregon (with no sales tax) or Arizona (with lower sales taxes), may be surprised not only by the amount of taxes they need to charge and collect but also by the administrative process for doing so.

-When you are selling your business, you need to make sure the buyer understands the complexities that come along with the taxation in California.
+When selling your business, ensure the Buyer understands the complexities associated with California taxation.
 If they are from another state, you may want to recommend your tax accountant, since they already know your business and the unique tax picture in California.

 Additional Challenges to Selling a Business in California

-As a part of consumer protection practices, when you buy a home in California, you go through an escrow process.
-This means that the buyer opens escrow by making a down payment, and a third party (not the buyer or seller or any other party in the transaction) processes the paperwork to ensure that ownership passes from one person to another smoothly and legally and that all money that should change hands at closing does.
+This means that the Buyer opens escrow by making a down payment, and a third party (not the Buyer, Seller, or any other party in the transaction) processes the paperwork to ensure that ownership passes from one person to another smoothly and legally, and that all money that should change hands at closing does.

 While many other states have this practice for buying a home, in California, this process also applies to buying a business.
-But obviously the process of selling a buying a business is much more complex and requires jumping through hoops of many more regulatory agencies, different lenders including the SBA who have their own requirements, and other entities.
+However, the process of selling and buying a business is significantly more complex.
+It requires navigating the requirements of numerous regulatory agencies, various lenders, including the SBA, which has its specific requirements, as well as other entities.

 This process includes: